ThomasBurleson/angularjs-Zza-BMEAN/readme.md

 The "Zza MEAN-Breeze" sample app is a single page application (SPA) built with BreezeJS, AngularJS, Node, and MongoDB
 > MEAN == Mongo, Express, AngularJS, and NodeJS.

 This application is a fork of the excellent work by [Ward Bell](https://github.com/wardbell) and folks at IdeaBlade: [Breeze JS Samples](https://github.com/Breeze/breeze.js.samples) .
 That [*upstream* version](https://github.com/Breeze/breeze.js.samples/tree/master/node/zza-node-mongo) was created to demonstrate how AngularJS and BreezeJS can be used together to *easily* build complex LOB ( Line of Business ) applications.
-BreezeJS an amazing JavaScript ORM library responsible the persistence and loading of complex object models.
+[BreezeJS](http://www.breezejs.com/) is an amazing JavaScript ORM library responsible the persistence and loading of complex object models.

 Recent upgrades to the *upstream* source added UI-Router to provide robust nested-view management and improved UX.
 But many *enterprise* conventions were <u>not</u> introduced in order to keep the sample focsed upon BreezeJS integration.
 This *downstream* fork enhances the architecture with: